 For the past fifteen months, we’ve all been in survival mode.
 While the specific details of our lives may vary, the way we have been living during this time has most certainly taken a toll on us.
-Regardless of the reason, being forced to suddenly adapt almost every aspect of our lives is very taxing on the human nervous system.
+Regardless of the reason, being forced to suddenly adapt to almost every aspect of our lives is very taxing on the human nervous system.
 Additionally, the pandemic occurred at a time in history when there were already high levels of emotional isolation and loneliness.
 As we see things start to go back to some kind of normal, the lasting impact of these events and our response to them will likely linger.
 With this in mind, I think it’s important to state that we need each other now more than ever.
 We need to re-establish our communities and reawaken the fullness of our humanity.
 The only way out is through this together.

 Life in the Information Age

 Prior to the pandemic, social isolation and loneliness were identified as a public health crisis.
-Recent research has suggested that this correlates with an increasing use of and reliance on technology.
+Recent research has suggested that this correlates with increasing use of and reliance on technology.
 It is hard to adequately capture the changes that have taken place in the Information Age.
 There have been unprecedented shifts in how we live our lives, the likes of which haven’t been seen since the Industrial Revolution.
 This has led to a more transient and socially isolated society overall.
 As populations change more rapidly, our communities are not as stable.
-Additionally, we continue to replace real life interactions with virtual engagement.
+Additionally, we continue to replace real-life interactions with virtual engagement.

 These sudden and drastic changes in lifestyle have placed more pressure on our primary relationships.
-With limited options available, it is inevitable that we will lean even more on those close to us.
+With limited options available, it is inevitable that we will learn even more on those close to us.
 This type of pressure can strain the few reliable relationships we have.
 Unfortunately, disrupting the stability of these bonds carries with it the risk of further increasing emotional isolation.
 To be clear, this isn’t intentional, and no one is at fault.
 This is a natural side effect of societal changes that haven’t sufficiently taken into account the relational needs of the human person.

 Enter the Pandemic

 It should be no surprise to any of us that the pandemic has only exacerbated these issues.
 Quarantines, social distancing, masks, and limited social events reinforced emotional isolation and disconnection.
 This applies to everyone, regardless of what you think about the pandemic.
 Our biology is very susceptible to influence from outside signals; emotion itself is contagious.
-This means that even if we tell ourselves that we aren’t scared or don’t need to worry, our body will still respond to the signals all around us.
+This means that even if we tell ourselves that we aren’t scared or don’t need to worry, our bodies will still respond to the signals all around us.
 Our bodies have likely carried the weight of feeling threatened or fearful for the past fifteen months or more.
 This is absolutely exhausting and will likely continue to impact us even as we return to normal activities.